MMkkff12/IntroToGithub/motivation/motivation.md

   My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.

+  I would like to have a career that I enjoy and fulfills me so I find promise everyday in getting up and going to work.